Gaua,

 The Mataka Health Centre is between Lembot and Namasari villages.
 There's a nurse here but in March 2009 they were very low on medicine and supplies.

-Telephones are scarce and Digicel has not arrive in the Banks and Torres Islands yet (March 2009).
+are scarce and Digicel has not arrived in the Banks

-The clinic and some schools have solar
+and some schools have solar panels but not all have inverters.

-generators here and there.
-Don't assume there will be power, charge all of your batteries before coming.
+there will be power, charge all of your batteries before coming.

 Last

-Updated: June 2009 by Stephen
+Updated: Jan 2014 by Stephen

 |